 If you apply for an SBA disaster loan of more than $25,000, then you’ll need to provide some type of collateral to secure it.
 Of course, if your property (a common type of collateral) has been destroyed in a disaster, this will likely feel like an unfair conundrum.

 Unfortunately, there’s not much you can do to work around this collateral requirement for a larger SBA disaster loan.
-This being said, you might be able to access FEMA grants if you’re denied an SBA disaster loan, so if you don’t think you can appeal your denial, you can skip to our second step to learn more about using federal grants for recovery.
+This being said, you might be able to access FEMA grants if you’re denied an SBA disaster loan, so if you don’t think you can appeal, you can scroll down to learn more about using federal grants for recovery.

 If you do decide to appeal your SBA disaster loan decline, then you’ll need to submit your request for reconsideration to an SBA Disaster Assistance Processing and Disbursement Center (DAPDC) within six months of receiving your original denial.
 If six months have already passed since your initial application for an SBA disaster loan was denied, you’ll need to submit a whole new application.

-This being said, your appeal request should contain documentation of the information that has led you to attempt appealing your SBA disaster loan denial.
-Plus, you’ll also need to provide updated and more recent business financial statements with your appeal.
+Your appeal request should contain documentation of the information that has led you to attempt to appeal the denial.
+You’ll also need to provide updated and more recent business financial statements with your appeal.